techconative/Restel/README.md

 When it comes to API automation testing, the typical phase goes like this,

 1. Understand the application and its context
-2. Come up with test case scenarios(tyically in spreadsheet)
+2. Come up with test case scenarios(typically in spreadsheet)
 3. Convert the test scenarios to code
 4. Repeat